Fall of the Western Roman Empire: Aftermath: rump states, barbarian kingdoms

 By convention, the Western Roman Empire is deemed to have ended on 4 September 476, when Odoacer deposed Romulus Augustulus and proclaimed himself ruler of Italy.
 This convention is subject to many qualifications.
 In Roman constitutional theory, the Empire was still simply united under one emperor, implying no abandonment of territorial claims.
 In areas where the convulsions of the dying Empire had made organized self-defence legitimate, rump states continued under some form of Roman rule after 476.
 Julius Nepos still claimed to be Emperor of the West, and controlled Dalmatia until his murder in 480.
-Syagrius son of Aegidius ruled the Domain of Soissons until his murder in 486.
+Syagrius, son of Aegidius, ruled the Domain of Soissons until his murder in 486, effectively ending the empire's remnants.
 The indigenous inhabitants of Mauretania developed kingdoms of their own, independent of the Vandals, and with strong Roman traits.
 They again sought imperial recognition with the reconquests of Justinian I, and they later put up effective resistance to the Muslim conquest of the Maghreb.
 The civitates of Britannia continued to look to their own defence as Honorius had authorized; they maintained literacy in Latin and other identifiably Roman traits for some time although they sank to a level of material development inferior even to their pre-Roman Iron Age ancestors.